Target level of study

 27h

-Study of the basic principles of nucleus physics with a view to concrete everyday applications.
-The aim of this course is to provide a basic understanding of the physics of the nucleus, followed by a presentation of the applications of radioactivity and nuclear energy in industry (physics of nuclear reactors, fuels), medicine (nuclear imaging) and radiation protection (measuring instruments, units, etc.).
+Study of the basic principles of nuclear physics with a view to practical applications in everyday life.
+This course aims to provide the basic elements of nuclear physics and then present applications of radioactivity and nuclear energy in industry (nuclear reactor physics, fuels), medicine (nuclear imaging), and radiation protection (measuring devices, units, etc.).

 Experimental Physics S6 PA